gabiLago/todo/README.md

 ![Swift Version](https://img.shields.io/badge/kotlin-1.3.31-green.svg)

 ## DESCRIPTION
-### TODO is an app using Kotlin Coroutines with LiveData, Room for database and Koin for depencies injection.
+### TODO is an app for educatonal purposes.

+### It uses Kotlin Coroutines with LiveData, Room for database and Koin for dependencies injection.
 ### It basically allows to note down and track todo tasks.
 ### Task items will have a content and a date.
 It can be set as prioritary and as finished.
 ### Items can be added, edited and deleted.

+### *First time using git-flow as part of the exercise*.

 ## NOTES ON THE EXERCISE
 This is an exercice for the 8th Mobile Development Bootcamp from KeepCoding.

 1. **Add missing fields**
 	* Done.
+Card now has fields for **content**,  **date**, **isFinished** and **isHighPriority**
 2. **Develop activity detail**
 	* Done​.
+Items on RecyclerView are clickable, landing on a Detail View that also has buttons for editing and deleting the Task.
 3. **Add an action to delete a task**
 	* a.
-Obligatorio desde la lista
+Done
 	* b.
 Done
 4. **Añadir una acción de editar una tarea**
 	* a.
-Obligatorio desde la lista
+Done
 	* b.
 Done

-## COMMENTS
-* I´ve used git-flow to develop the project.

-## DEPENDENCIES
+## DOUBTS AND CONCERNS

+1. There is a buggy behaviour on the RecylcerView when a Task is added.
+Coming from the AddTask View, the new card doubles the distance from the previous card.
+Once the view is reloaded distances became normal.
+Is it the itemDecoration being called twice on adding the task?

+2. I´ve created a singleton for the strikesThrough effect for onFinised task and to show/hide isHighPriority task.
+Not sure if this a good practice???

+3. The way I use onClickListener on the adapter is the only one I got it working.
+But I´m not quite comfortable with it... at least it looks verbose and ugly... but couldn´t find a better approach

+4. When an item is deleted from the list, the whole list is refreshed.
+I tried to delete from the adapter just the item, but couldn´t make it.
+Not sure how the list where and item position should be deleted is being sent from fragment to adapter.

 ```bash
 implementation fileTree(dir: 'libs', include: ['*.jar'])